 If the Big Ten title race has your head spinning, you're not alone.

 We know two teams will meet Dec.
 3 in Indianapolis for the inaugural Big Ten championship game, but forecasting which squads head to Naptown is no easy task.
-Right now, each division features three primary contenders (sorry, Iowa, Illinois and Purdue, although the Hawkeyes can make some noise the next two weeks).
+Right now, each division features three primary contenders (sorry, Iowa and Illinois).

 Penn State (8-1, 5-0)